 The challenge consists of designing a public art sculpture in the shape of a heart that embodies the holiday’s warm sentiments in its unique context.

-This year’s installation explores how love can be found at the crossroads of difference and equality.
+2019’s installation explored how love can be found at the crossroads of difference and equality.

 In popular culture, X is the shape of interpersonal and civic love: it can represent a kiss, and it is also the mark used in voting ballots.
-In addition to the Valentine’s reference, the design is also a nod to Times Square as a great crossroads of people, places and cultures.
+In addition to the Valentine’s reference, this design was also a nod to Times Square as a great crossroads of people, places and cultures.

-The structure takes its form from its name, and is made of 2 crossed aluminium planes forming a giant “X”.
-The planes create a space below that can be a passageway or a small shelter in the middle of the ever-shining screens of the square.
-As more people enter this space, the brighter the X glows.
+The structure took its form from its name, and was made of 2 crossed aluminium planes forming a giant “X”.
+The planes created a space below that can be a passageway or a small shelter in the middle of the ever-shining screens of the square.
+As more people enter this space, the brighter the X glowed.

-When viewed at an angle, the round openings at the center of the planes form a heart.
+When viewed at an angle, the round openings at the center of the planes formed a heart.

 2018: Window to the Heart